 These are only samples of the field’s many possibilities.

-Programs Abroad offers undergraduate students the opportunity to study at more than 100 host universities and colleges in over 43 countries as part of their regular UC academic program.
+Study Abroad offers undergraduate students the opportunity to study at more than 100 host universities and colleges in over 43 countries as part of their regular UC academic program.
 Students receiving financial aid can apply their award to a program abroad.
+Many programs can be less expensive than an equivalent term in Santa Cruz.
 Studying abroad on one of these programs can often be a valuable experience for Language Studies majors and minors.

 Awards, Honors, and Recognitions

-Six of the Department’s faculty (current or emeriti) are Fellows of the Linguistic Society of America (LSA).
-In 2011 Professor Sandra Chung served as President of the LSA, in 2012 Chung was elected a Fellow of the American Association for the Advancement of Science, and in 2017 Chung gave UCSC's Distinguished Faculty Research Talk.
-Professor Adrian Brasoveanu received the Linguistic Society of America’s 2014 Early Career Award.
+In 2019, Professor Judith Aissen received the Linguistic Society of America (LSA) Kenneth L. Hale Award.
+Professor Sandra Chung has served as President of the LSA; in 2012 Chung was elected a Fellow of the American Assn. for the Advancement of Science, and in 2017 Chung gave UCSC's Distinguished Faculty Research Lecture.
+Professor Adrian Brasoveanu received the LSA’s 2014 Early Career Award.
 Five of the Department's faculty have received the Dizikes Teaching Award from UCSC's Humanities Division.

 General Catalog Information